An Experienced Staff. A Partnership for Health.

 As an educator, Dr. Chioran served on the faculty of the Indiana University College of Optometry, where he won several teaching awards from his students.
 He is currently on the clinical faculty of the Ohio State University Department of Ophthalmology.
 Additionally, he had the foresight to recognize that laser vision correction would transform the way people would see the world.
 In 1995 he was one of the first physicians in Central Ohio to be trained in Laser Vision Correction and helped proctor other physicians in Ohio as they learned these techniques.

 In 1998 Dr. Chioran was honored with the Columbus Medical Association Public Service Award.
 He is listed in Best Doctors and Castle Connolly Top Doctors and is listed as one of America’s Top Ophthalmologists by Consumers’ Research Council of America.
-He is a clinical assistant professor in the Department of Ophthalmology at The Ohio State University.
-He is also a member of the International Society of Refractive Surgeons and the American Society of Cataract and Refractive Surgeons and serves on the Board of Trustees for the Vision Center of Central Ohio.
+He is also a member of the American Academy of Ophthalmology and the American Society of Cataract and Refractive Surgeons.

 Steven H. Suh, MD